 - Add the prepared vegetables to a baking dish large enough to hold the lamb.

-- Add the oil, salt and a couple cranks of pepper.
+- Add the oil, salt, and a few cranks of pepper.
 Toss to coat.

 Roasting the Lamb